amitpanth/Ola-Data-Analyst-Project/README.md

-# Ola-Data-Analyst-Project

-This repository presents a comprehensive end-to-end data analysis project focused on OLA ride-sharing data.
-The project demonstrates expertise in data preprocessing, analysis, and visualization using Excel, SQL, and Power BI to deliver actionable business insights.

-## Project Overview

-### Dataset:
-1. 100,000 rows and 19 columns
-1. Fields include Date, Booking_Status, Vehicle_Type, Ride_Distance, Payment_Method, Booking_Value, and Ratings.
-1. Dataset generated with ChatGPT.

-### Objective:
-1. Clean and preprocess raw data.
-1. Conduct in-depth analysis to uncover trends and patterns.
-1. Visualize findings through dynamic and interactive dashboards.

-### Workflow
-1. Data Cleaning (Excel):
-1. Removed duplicates and handled missing/null values.
-1. Standardized column formats and ensured data consistency.

-### SQL Analysis:
-Key insights derived from structured queries:
-1. Identified successful bookings and calculated total revenue.
-1. Analyzed ride distances and average ratings by vehicle type.
-1. Investigated cancellation reasons (customer vs. driver).
-1. Highlighted top customers by booking count and revenue.
-1. Assessed correlations between driver and customer ratings.

-### Power BI Dashboards:
-Created 10 insightful dashboards categorized into five themes:
-!.
-Overall: Trends in ride volume and booking status distribution.
-!.
-Vehicle Type: Top vehicle types by ride distance and average customer ratings.
-1. Revenue: Revenue breakdown by payment methods and top customer insights.
-1. Cancellation: Common reasons for ride cancellations by customers and drivers.
-1. Ratings: Distribution and comparison of customer and driver ratings.

-### Key Visualizations
-1. Time-series charts: Analyze ride volume over time.
-1. Pie and bar charts: Display booking status, revenue distribution, and top vehicle types.
-1. Scatter plots: Compare customer and driver ratings for completed rides.
-1.Histograms: Explore ride distance distribution by date.

-### Highlights
-This project exemplifies the application of data analysis and visualization to address business challenges in the ride-sharing industry.
-By transforming raw data into meaningful insights, the analysis provides a foundation for strategic decision-making and operational improvements.
-Technologies Used
-1. Excel: Data cleaning and preprocessing.
-1. SQL: Data querying and analysis.
-1. Power BI: Data visualization and dashboard creation.
-________________________________________
-Feel free to explore the repository and connect for discussions or feedback.
-Together, let’s harness the power of data to solve complex business problems!
+# 🚗 OLA Data Analysis Project

+A comprehensive end-to-end data analysis project exploring the fascinating world of ride-sharing data!
+Using **Excel**, **SQL**, and **Power BI**, this project transforms raw data into meaningful insights through meticulous cleaning, in-depth analysis, and interactive visualizations.

+---

+## 📊 Project Overview

+This project leverages a dataset of approximately **100,000 rows** and **19 columns** (generated with ChatGPT) containing key details like:
+- **Booking Status**
+- **Vehicle Type**
+- **Ride Distance**
+- **Payment Method**
+- **Ratings (Customer and Driver)**

+### 🛠️ Objectives
+- Preprocess and clean raw data for accuracy and consistency.
+- Conduct detailed analysis to uncover trends and patterns.
+- Build interactive dashboards to deliver actionable insights.

+---

+## 🧑‍💻 Workflow

+### 1️⃣ **Data Cleaning (Excel)**
+- Removed duplicates and filled missing/null values.
+- Standardized column formats for consistency.

+### 2️⃣ **SQL Analysis**
+Addressed critical questions such as:
+- Retrieve successful bookings and calculate total revenue.
+- Analyze ride distances and ratings by vehicle type.
+- Identify reasons for cancellations (customer vs. driver).
+- Highlight top customers by bookings and revenue.
+- Compare customer and driver ratings for completed rides.

+### 3️⃣ **Power BI Dashboards**
+Designed 10 interactive dashboards across five categories:
+1. **Overall Insights**:
+   - Ride volume trends over time.
+   - Booking status distribution.
+2. **Vehicle Type**:
+   - Top 5 vehicle types by ride distance.
+   - Average customer ratings by vehicle type.
+3. **Revenue**:
+   - Revenue breakdown by payment method.
+   - Top customers by total booking value.
+4. **Cancellations**:
+   - Reasons for cancellations by customers and drivers.
+5. **Ratings**:
+   - Distribution of customer and driver ratings.

+---

+## 📈 Key Visualizations

+- **Time-Series Charts**: Ride volume over time.
+- **Pie Charts**: Booking status distribution.
+- **Bar Charts**: Revenue by payment method and ride distances by vehicle type.
+- **Scatter Plots**: Correlations between customer and driver ratings.
+- **Histograms**: Ride distance distribution by date.

+---

+## 🚀 Highlights

+This project showcases how **data-driven insights** can empower better decision-making in the ride-sharing industry.
+From understanding customer behavior to optimizing operations, the analysis highlights critical areas for strategic improvements.

+---

+## 🛠️ Technologies Used

+- **Excel**: Data cleaning and preprocessing.
+- **SQL**: Structured queries for data analysis.
+- **Power BI**: Interactive dashboard creation.

+---

+## 📝 Get Involved

+Feel free to explore this repository, contribute, or connect with me for discussions.
+Let’s leverage the power of data to solve real-world challenges!

+---

+### 🌟 Connect and Collaborate
+If you found this project interesting, let’s discuss ideas or potential opportunities to collaborate.